chinamike65/hugo-tuolesi/content/book5/book5en.md

 Especially between relatives and friends, it will lead to family and friendship can not last long.

-In particular, doubts between friends of law and between senior brothers will be very troublesome.
+In particular, doubts between friends of law and between senior brothers will be very afflictionsome.

 Because there is a common liberation relationship between senior brothers and Dharma friends, when such a relationship exists, there is trust and responsibility between each other, and they feel that they have mutual support.